Performing an initial discovery run

 Pills are not currently supported in Opera.

-- Select Sweep Scan level for the discovery run.
-In sweep scan mode, the discovery is trying to determine what is at each endpoint in the scan range.
+In the sweep scan mode, the discovery process tries to determine what is at each endpoint in the scan range.

 The Currently Processing Runs tab is displayed with the new discovery run.